← Back to docs

 Threading

-Use the in-reply-to header to match replies to original messages and maintain conversation threads.
+Use the In-Reply-To and References headers to match replies to original messages and maintain conversation threads.